-C: void cvWriteReal (CvFileStorage\ fs, const char\ name, double value)
+C: void cvWriteReal (CvFileStorage fs, const char name, double value)

-- fs File storage

-- name Name of the written value.
+name - Name of the written value.
 Should be NULL if and only if the parent structure is a sequence.

-- value The written value
+value - The written value

 The function writes a single floating-point value (with or without a name) to file storage.
 Special values are encoded as follows: NaN (Not A Number) as .NaN, infinity as +.Inf or -.Inf.